unoplatform/uno.toolkit.ui/doc/helpers/ancestor-itemscontrol-binding.md

 ## AncestorBinding

-This markup extension provides a mean to bind to an ancestor of a specific type.
+This markup extension provides a means to bind to an ancestor of a specific type.

 ### Properties